How to Prepare Your Airbnb or Holiday Cottage for Christmas

 - Sweet treats – chocolates, candy canes & selection boxes

-- A small toy off Santa – Rudolph, Snowman or an Elf
+- A small toy from Santa – Rudolph, Snowman or an Elf

-- A book (the snowman) to read on Christmas eve
+- A book (e.g. The Snowman) to read on Christmas eve

 Before you fill your Christmas hamper, check if any guests have allergies or if anyone is vegan.
-Be creative with your selection – what would make you feel touched if you were the guest?
+Be creative with your selection.
+What would delight you as a guest?

 Deck the halls

-Wreath: A pretty wreath of holly, mistletoe and other festive foliage on the front door is another easy way to welcome your guests as they arrive.
+A pretty wreath of holly, mistletoe, and other festive foliage placed on the front door and windows is another easy way to welcome your guests as they arrive.
+Incorporating various types of greenery into your holiday decor can really elevate the atmosphere.
+Think about adding garlands, poinsettia, sprayed pinecones, bowls of dried orange slices and cinnamon sticks to bring a touch of nature and festive charm.

-Stockings: Whether hung on the mantelpiece or by the tree, Christmas stockings are a lovely touch for families spending Christmas day in your cottage.
+Whether hung on the mantelpiece, over the bedpost or by the tree, Christmas stockings are a lovely touch for families spending Christmas day in your cottage.

 Make sure your kitchen is fully stocked

-Family, comfort, and food are among some of the most important things during the festive holiday.
+Family, comfort, and food are among the most important things during the festive holiday.
 Guests will have booked your holiday cottage (over a hotel) so they can cook and enjoy delicious meals.
-Make sure guests have everything they need to cook hassle-free festive meals, so they don’t have to buy or bring everything with them.
-It’s also a nice touch to have the dining table dressed and prepared for guests.
+Cooking during this time can be a stressful experience, so make sure guests have everything they need to cook hassle-free festive meals.

-Guests will likely have travelled from out of town, so they’ll need to buy groceries required for meals.
-Save them time and offer to pre-order groceries for them, even a turkey!
+Guests will likely have travelled from out of town, so they’ll need to buy the groceries required for meals.
+They can save time by pre-ordering a grocery delivery from local supermarkets and recommended independent suppliers.

 Provide a what’s on guide